agilecustoms/release/README.md

 ### Credits and Links

-- https://github.com/semantic-release/semantic-release — NPM library to generate next version and release notes.
+- https://github.com/semantic-release/semantic-release — NPM library to generate the next version and release notes.
 Used as essential part of `agilecustoms/publish` action
-- https://github.com/cycjimmy/semantic-release-action — GH action wrapper for `semantic-release` library
+- https://github.com/cycjimmy/semantic-release-action — GH action wrapper for `semantic-release` library.
+Used as reference on how to write my own GH action-adapter for semantic-release
 - https://github.com/anothrNick/github-tag-action — easy and powerful GH action to generate the next version and push it as tag.
 Used it for almost 2 years until switched to semantic-release